COVID: German Constitutional Court rules 'emergency brake' measures were legal | DW | 30.11.2021

 The "emergency brake" agreed by the federal government in April proved controversial, as under the current version of the Infection Protection Act, Germany's 16 states usually enjoy a considerable degree of autonomy with regard to enacting and enforcing pandemic protection measures.

-The Constitutional Court is to hand down a ruling at a later date on some 100 individual complaints regarding restrictions on the retail sector and hotel industry, among other things.
+The Constitutional Court is to hand down a ruling at a later date on some 100 individual complaints regarding restrictions on the retail sector, cultural events and hotel industry, among other things.

 The "emergency brake" was put in place as the country fought a third wave of the pandemic.
 There have been calls from some state premiers for the brake to be reimposed as a fourth wave rages in the country but so far nothing has been decided as a new coalition government prepares to take power.